- Hancock County Jail

 Inmate commissary deposits may be made online at jailatm.com or by using the kiosk located in the jail lobby (cash or credit cards accepted).
-You will need the inmate's ID number and or name and date of birth for all transactions.
+You will need the inmate's name and date of birth for all transactions.

 Doctor call is held weekly at the Hancock County Jail.
 Inmates are required to pay a minimal fee for services and prescriptions.
 Nurse call is available daily, and a fee may be charged for this service.
 Dentist call is also held on an as needed basis, and there is a fee for this service.